-You simply take a few ml of your tank water, add a few drops, shake and wait, then are told exactly what chemicals there are in your water by the color that the water changes to.
+You simply take a few ml of your tank water, add a few drops, shake and wait, and then are told exactly what chemicals there are in your water by the color that the water changes to.
 It couldn’t be easier…or more accurate!

-Using test Strips
+Using Test Strips

 A very commonly used test kit is simply a series of paper strips.